Vincevrp/dotfiles/.github/README.md

 ## Contents

 Listed below are the main components of my setup.
-This does not include everything, only the main configuration that is necessary for the core looks and functionality, and other components that needs extra information.
+This does not include everything, only the main configuration that is necessary for the core looks and functionality, and other components that need extra information.

-### Bash

-Used as a backup shell, I mainly use [zsh](#zsh).

 ### Color scheme